 Foreign Film Series are presented throughout the academic year by numerous campus clubs and departments.
 Listings for films, including dates, times, and locations, are available on the university events calendar as information becomes available.
 Films are free and include Hispanic, Japanese, and French selections.

 Students may participate in a wide array of course offerings, ensembles, and student-run music clubs, in addition to guest artist performances and master classes, many of which are open to the community.
-Performance ensembles include our 48-voice Adelphian Concert Choir, Concert Band, Dorian Singers, Jazz Band, Symphony Orchestra, Chorale, Voci d'Amici, Wind Ensemble, and more.
+Performance ensembles include our 48-voice Adelphian Concert Choir, Concert Band, Dorian Singers, Jazz Orchestra, Symphony Orchestra, Chorale, Voci d'Amici, Wind Ensemble, and more.
 The public is invited to recitals and concerts performed by faculty members and student ensembles, as well as guest artist performances and special events, such as the annual Pops on the Lawn concert.

 In addition to endowed lectures and guest speakers, Puget Sound offers a host of presentations by students, faculty members, and invited guests throughout the academic year, including Honors Program thesis presentations, Thompson Hall Science and Mathematics Seminars, and Daedalus Dinners.
 Many of these events are free and open to the public.